iq-coryp/documentation-testing/pages/faq/dropship-faq.md

 tags: []
 keywords:
 audience:
-last_updated: 23-03-2016
+last_updated: 04-05-2016
 summary:
 ---
 {% include linkrefs.html %}

 Below are the most commonly asked questions from suppliers around the Dropship program.
-If you do not find a suitable answer to your question, then send an email to the <a href="mailto:{{site.support_email}}?subject=Dropship Question">API Support Team</a>.
+If you do not find a suitable answer to your question, contact the <a href="mailto:{{site.support_email}}?subject=Dropship Question">API Support Team</a>.

 ### Product Subscription